sourcehut-mirrors/chawan/doc/architecture.md

 ### JS in the pager

 Keybindings can be assigned JavaScript functions in the config, and then the pager executes those when the keybindings are pressed.

 Also, contents of the start.startup-script option are executed at startup.
 This is used when `cha` is called with the `-r` flag.

 There *is* an API, described at [api.md](api.md).
 Web APIs are exposed to pager too, but you cannot operate on the DOMs themselves from the pager, unless you create one yourself with DOMParser.parseFromString.

 [config.md](config.md) describes all commands that are used in the default config.

 ### JS in the buffer

-The DOM is implemented through the same wrappers as those in pager.
-(Obviously, the pager modules are not exposed to buffer JS.)
+The DOM is implemented through the same wrappers as those in pager, except the pager modules are not exposed to buffer JS.

 Aside from document.write, it is mostly straightforward, and usually works OK, though too many things are missing to really make it useful.

 As for document.write: don't ask.
 It works as far as I can tell, but I wouldn't know why.

-## Styling
+## Styling, layout

-css/ contains everything related to styling: CSS parsing and cascading.
+css/ contains CSS parsing, cascading, layout, and rendering.

+Note that CSS (at least 2.0 and onward) was designed for pixel-based displays, not for character-based ones.
+So we have to round a lot, and sometimes this goes wrong.
+(This is mostly solved by the omission of certain problematic properties and some heuristics in the layout engine.)

+Also, some (now) commonly used features like CSS grid are not implemented yet, so websites using those look ugly.

+### Parsing, cascading

 The parser is not very interesting, it's just an implementation of the CSS 3 parsing module.
 The latest iteration of the selector parser is pretty good.
 The media query parser and the CSS value parser both work OK, but are missing some commonly used features like variables.

 Cascading is slow, though it could be slower.
-Chawan has style caching, so re-styles are normally very fast.
+Chawan caches the style tree, so re-styles are normally very fast.
 Also, a hash map is used for reducing initial style calculation times.
 However, we don't have a Bloom filter yet.

-## Layout
+### Layout

-Layout can be found in the layout/ module.

-It has some problems:

-* CSS was designed for pixel-based displays, not for character-based ones.
-So we have to round a lot, and sometimes this goes wrong.
-(This is mostly solved by some basic heuristics inside the layout engine.)
-* Some (now) commonly used features like grid are not implemented, so websites using those look ugly.
-* It's slow on large documents, because we don't have partial layouting capabilities.

 Our layout engine is a rather simple procedural layout implementation.
 It runs in two passes.

-In the first pass, it generates the layout tree; this is important because rules for generating anonymous boxes are surprisingly involved.
-(Specifically, anonymous inline box handling is kind of a mess.)

-The second pass then does the actual arrangement of the boxes on the screen.
-The output tree uses relative coordinates; that is, every box is positioned relative to its parent.
+* Build a layout tree.
+Anonymous boxes are generated here.
+After this pass, the tree is no longer mutated, only the `state` and `render` fields of the respective boxes.
+* Position said boxes, always relative to their parent.
+This pass sets the values in the `state` field.

 Layout is fully recursive.
 This means that after a certain nesting depth, the buffer will run out of stack space and promptly crash.

-Since we do not cache layout results, and the whole page is layouted (no partial layouting), it gets quite slow on large documents.
+Since we do not cache layout results, and the whole page is layouted, it gets quite slow on large documents.
+(Layout is being incrementally refactored to make implementing a cache simpler.)

 ### Rendering

 After layout is finished, the document is rendered onto a text-based canvas, which is represented as a sequence of strings associated with their formatting.

-Again, the entire document is rendered, which is the main reason why Chawan performs poorly on large documents.
+The entire document is rendered, and this is our main performance bottleneck right now.
+(In fact, rendering takes much longer than layout.
+Styling is even slower, but that's less of a problem because it's cached.)

-The positive side of this is that search is very simple (and fast), since we are just running regexes over a linear sequence of strings.
+The positive side of this design is that search is very simple (and fast), since we are just running regexes over a linear sequence of strings.